yaml/yaml-spec/doc/glossary.md

   The word array is sometimes used to refer to a native data structure typically constructed from a sequence node.

+## B

+* Block / Block Collection Style

+  Block collections are written in the indentation-based scoping style that YAML is most known for.

+* Boolean

+  Boolean is a native state consisting of the values true and false.
+  Most constructors/schemas support booleans.
+  It is typical for a schema to use the plain scalars `true` and `false` to assign the boolean tag function.

 ## C

 * Comment